 Caterham School Policy

-- fostering an environment in which all pupils are happy, secure, confident and valued .
+- students are happy, secure, confident and valued for their individuality

-- encouraging the development in each pupil of spiritual and moral values, self-discipline, responsibility, and respect for others and the environment.
+- students develop spiritual and moral values, self-discipline, responsibility, resilience and respect for themselves, others and the environment

-- nurturing a positive relationship with parents, Old Caterhamians, and the wider community.
+- a positive and inclusive relationship is nurtured with parents, Old Caterhamians, and the wider community

 The School mission statement positively asserts that Caterham offers an "education for life" and that this means "the development of the whole person, mind, body and spirit."
 Central to Caterham then is the belief that the education provided is not only about the gaining of knowledge and the acquiring of essential skills, important though they are, but that it is also about the personal development of each boy and girl, in its fullest sense.
 The fullest sense, in terms of the 1992 Schools Act, is one which includes the "spiritual, moral, social and cultural development" of each boy and girl.
 This includes self- discipline, responsibility, respect for others and the environment.
 At Caterham the education offered is one of five closely interwoven strands.
 The first, which informs the others, is a Christian world view serving as an ever present backcloth to the ongoing life of the School.

 The second is integrity and commitment where adults and young people are encouraged to value and be true to the highest ideals.

 The third strand, personal relationships, is closely related to the foregoing and informed by it.
 This concerns adults and young people alike aiming to set, and being entitled to expect from others, good, caring standards of behaviour, marked by respect, responsibility, openness and honesty.